Skip to main content.

 • Accommodation Letters

 Students eligible for academic accommodations, registered with DAS, will have an electronic accommodation letter.
-DAS will email faculty accommodation letters once prompted by a student request.
-Each semester, it is the student’s responsibility to request DAS send letters to faculty.
+Students will email accommodation letters directly to faculty.
+Each semester, it is the student’s responsibility to share letters with faculty.
 If you receive requests for academic accommodations, you should request an accommodation letter before implementing accommodations.

 • Notetaking Assistance